jamesguen/Modeling-the-Impact-of-Liver-Scarring-on-Metabolic-Clearance/README.md

 When alcohol is consumed, it is processed primarily in the liver.
 Ethanol is converted into highly toxic acetaldehyde via alcohol dehydrogenase (ADH), which is further metabolized into the less harmful acetate via aldehyde dehydrogenase (ALDH).

 To model this system, the script solves a coupled non-linear system of four ordinary differential equations (ODEs) using MATLAB's built-in ode45 solver.
-To simulate varying stages of liver disease, a dimensionless scaling parameter, **alpha**, is introduced:
+To simulate varying stages of liver disease, a dimensionless scaling parameter, **$\alpha$**, is introduced:

-**alpha = 1.0:** Healthy liver tissue with 100% metabolic capacity.
+**$\alpha$ = 1.0:** Healthy liver tissue with 100% metabolic capacity.
-**alpha < 1.0:** Progressively scarred or damaged liver tissue, representing a fractional reduction in normal enzyme efficiency (Vmax).
+**$\alpha$ < 1.0:** Progressively scarred or damaged liver tissue, representing a fractional reduction in normal enzyme efficiency (Vmax).

 ## Model Architecture